cybertec-postgresql/pgwatch/docs/reference/advanced_features.md

 cert_file, key_file optional security parameters can be defined - other DCS systems are currently only supported without authentication.

-Also if you don't use the standby nodes actively for queries then it might make sense to decrease the volume of gathered metrics and to disable the monitoring of such nodes with the "Master mode only?" checkbox (when using the Web UI) or with *only_if_master=true* if using
+Also, if you don't use the standby nodes actively for queries then it might make sense to decrease the volume of gathered metrics and to disable the monitoring of such nodes with the "Master mode only?" checkbox (when using the Web UI) or with *only_if_master=true* if using